Bradley ALEKS Math Placement Assessment

 Assessment, students should not consult any outside sources for help (friends/family, internet searches, textbooks, notes etc...).
 The purpose of the Placement Assessment is to give an accurate measure of a student’s current mathematical knowledge state so that he/she will be successful in mathematics courses.

 Who takes the Bradley math placement assessment?

 All incoming first-year students are required to take the mathematics assessment, including students who have or will be receiving AP or transfer credit.
-The assessment becomes available on June 1 and after the student’s enrollment deposit has been paid.
-The ALEKS Assessment MUST be completed by before their pre-advising appointment.
-Students who will be testing after their pre-advising appointment should contact the Academic Success Center at firstname.lastname@example.org to discuss an alternate test date and follow up appointment.
+The assessment becomes available in mid-March and after the student's enrollment deposit has been paid.
+The ALEKS Assessment MUST be completed as soon as possible.
+A hold will be placed on your account until you have completed the assessment, which will prevent you from registering for classes.
+Students who are have questions about the assessment at any time should contact firstname.lastname@example.org to discuss an alternate test date and follow up appointment.
 Transfer students are also required to take the Math Placement Assessment unless they have transferred an equivalent prerequisite course for the BU mathematics course they intend to take.
 If you think you have a course that you can transfer in, please check https://www.bradley.edu/admissions/transfer/transfer_guides/ and use the Transfer Credit Guide.
 It is recommended that all students take the Mathematics Placement Assessment just in case their course does not count as an equivalent prerequisite.

 What to expect during the proctored Bradley math assessment.

 - Plan to complete the assessment in a single one-to two-hour sitting.
 Time accommodations are built into the placement assessment.
 Students with time accommodations will have up to four hours to complete the placement assessment.

 - You will answer up to 30 questions.

 - There are no multiple-choice questions.

 - You will be asked to download the Lockdown Browser.